JaredMcB/DDRM/Journals/RJ_KSE_modred.md

 # Tuseday, January 5, 2021

-12:36 PM - Though I have been going through the code very carefully, which processes has been facilitated by writing the de-aliasing tutorial and the FFTW tutorial I have not beable to identify why the solver is unstable, when it seems to mimic exactly Trefethen's solver in MATLAB.
+12:36 PM - Though I have been going through the code very carefully, which processes has been facilitated by writing the de-aliasing tutorial and the FFTW tutorial I have not been able to identify why the solver is unstable, when it seems to mimic exactly Trefethen's solver in MATLAB.

 4:25 PM -  I have been working on a large communication to Dr. Lin in a google doc.
 Here is how I got the first graphic
 ```julia